kianzohoury/VAE/README.md

   <img src="output/VAE/vae_decodings.jpg" width="100%" />
 </p>
 <p style="text-align: center;">
-  <i>Generated MNIST images using the decoder portion of the VAE.</i>
+  <i>Generated MNIST images using only the decoder portion of the VAE.</i>
 </p>

-Here, we see that the images produced are pretty good, but some reconstructions are not legible.
+Here, we see that the images produced are fairly decent, but some reconstructions are not identifiable.
 This is due to the fact that the VAE does not know which digits to produce, as it is only responsible for reconstructing an image from the sampled noise vector z.
 Because of this lack of information, z can lie somewhere in-between distributions in the latent space, representing a "mixture" of more than one digit.